AdaCore/training_material/courses/rust_essentials/180_modules/99-summary.rst

   * Creation of a hierarchy
   * Use :rust:`mod` to group related code

-    * And create a logical tree

 * **Filesystem Hierarchy**

   * Physical organization of modules
-  * Mapping modules to files and/or directories
+  * Mapping modules to files/directories
   * Filesystem matches logical hierarchy

 * **Visibility**